UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/README.md

 make all
 ```

-to clean and delete and the files created from the scripts you can use command:
+To delete all the files created from the scripts you can use the command:

 ```
 make clean
 ```

-The run_all.sh and Makefile consists of the the following commands:
+The run_all.sh and Makefile consist of the the following commands:

 ```
 #1 Import data and perform data wrangling